 A complete elbow dislocation is extremely painful and very obvious.
 The arm will look deformed and may have an odd twist at the elbow.
 A partial elbow dislocation can be harder to detect.
 Because the elbow is only partially disclosed, the bones can spontaneously relocate and the joint may appear normal.

 - Increase in pain when extending the elbow

 - Bruising on the inside and outside of the elbow

 An elbow discoloration is considered an emergency injury.
 The goal of immediate treatment of a dislocated elbow is to return the elbow its normal alignment.
 The long-term goal is to restore function to the arm.

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with elbow dislocations return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with elbow dislocations return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Non-surgical treatment, such as the normal alignment of the elbow in the emergency room, is considered the most common and successful option.
 In a complex elbow dislocation, surgery may be necessary to restore bone alignment and repair ligaments.
 Our orthopedic surgeons are experts in elbow arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.